rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 In Chapter 7, we covered how to organize our code into modules with the `mod` keyword, how to make items public with the `pub` keyword, and how to bring items into a scope with the `use` keyword.
-When publishing a crate for people unfamiliar with the implementation to use, it's worth taking time to consider if the structure of your crate that's useful for you as you're developing is what would be useful for people depending on your crate.
-If the structure isn't convenient to use from another library, you don't have to rearrange your internal organization: you can choose to re-export items to make a different public structure with `pub use`.
+When publishing a crate for people unfamiliar with the implementation to use, it’s worth taking time to consider if the structure of your crate that’s useful for you as you’re developing is what would be useful for people depending on your crate.
+If the structure isn’t convenient to use from another library, you don’t have to rearrange your internal organization: you can choose to re-export items to make a different public structure with `pub use`.